filipmachalowski/ArticleCreator/README.md

 - Writes the output article to a file called `artykul.html`.
 - Includes image placeholders (`<img>`) with alt text to guide the image team.
 - Follows a predefined system prompt to ensure content adheres to a specific format.
+- If szablon.html is detected with <body> </body> tags the app will use it to create ready article in podglad.html

 ## Requirements